metacpan/metacpan-cpan-extracted/distros/Z/Zonemaster-LDNS/README.md

 Enabled by default.
 Disable with `--no-idn`.

-If the IDN feature is enabled, the GNU `libidn` library will be used to add a simple function that converts strings from Perl's internal encoding to IDNA domain name format.
+If the IDN feature is enabled, the GNU `libidn2` library will be used to add a simple function that converts strings from Perl's internal encoding to IDNA domain name format.
 In order to convert strings from whatever encoding you have to Perl's